gridai/grid-docs/docs/platform/billing/monitoring-costs.md

 ## Dashboard View

-The dashboard page shows a graph of runs and sessions and associated costs.
+The dashboard page shows a graph of Runs and Sessions and associated costs.
 You can also see what is currently active.

 :::note
 All costs are estimates until Runs or Sessions are complete.